top of page

 In January 2025, RCWD awarded the design-build project delivery services for the waterline project and awarded a Construction Manager at Risk contract to complete the Platte Treatment Plant Improvements.
 Since then, the engineering and contraction team have completed key tasks to keep the project on time and within budget.

-Pipe delivery and construction began April 2025.
 To learn more about how this regional waterline project is "Connecting Neighbors", click each of the project update files located here.

 Public Notifications & Advertisements